tawi1/DotsTrafficCity/docs/source/path.rst

 Multiple
 """"""""""""""

-`Multiple` - speed limit will be changed on the selected section.
+`Multiple` - the speed limit will be changed on the selected section.

 	.. image:: /images/road/path/pathSettingsWindow/PathSettingsWindowMultiple1.png